FAMOUS trout water Blagdon Lake in Somerset is opening for 14 days of pike fishing for the very first time for two weeks in October.

 The organisers are planning to live stream it via the Bristol Water Fisheries Facebook page for those unable to make it.

-GOT SOME NEWS, VIEWS OR AUGHT A BIG FISH?
+GOT SOME NEWS, VIEWS OR CAUGHT A BIG FISH?
 Email photos and details exclusively to: firstname.lastname@example.org Be sure to get Angler’s Mail print magazine for the very latest news, tips and hotspots.